 Blood types checked: We encourage parents to have their blood types checked to determine if one, or both, match.
 If both are a match, the family needs to decide who would make the most suitable donor.
 Some issues for consideration are: employment (who is the primary breadwinner), work demands (sedentary or physical), sick-leave limitations and available support systems.

 The donor work-up is initiated when a suitable donor is identified.
 The donor evaluation consists of:

 CT scan of the liver to measure size and rule out abnormalities.
 An MRI may also be done if further clarity is required.

 Additionally, the donor usually will donate at least two units of blood for the procedure.

 The testing is accomplished over three to four days, but can be compressed into one day in special circumstances.
-Because living donors are adults, all donor evaluation and testing procedures are performed at our adult partner hospital, Northwestern Memorial Hospital.
+Because living donors are adults, all donor evaluation and testing procedures are performed at our adult partner hospital, Northwestern Memorial Hospital, located one block away.
 Once the donor work-up is complete and the potential donor deemed suitable, the transplant teams from Northwestern and Lurie Children's work together with the family to select a date for the transplant.